-We are happy to invite you to our 6th Spring School of Scottish Dancing 2019 - the most outstanding and the most important event in the Scottish Dancing Culture in Russia.
-The School will be held in Kazan from May 1 to May 5.
+The 6th Spring School of Scottish Dancing 2019 - the most outstanding and the most important event in the Scottish Dancing Culture in Russia - was held in Kazan from May 1 to May 5.

-The School program includes the workshops in all styles of Scottish Dancing: Scottish Country Dancing, Highland dancing, Ladie’s step and Cape Breton Dancing.
-The workshops will be taught by the best teachers from the whole world.
-We also invite you to participate in Highland Dancing competitions (according to the SOBHD rules) and in the competition of the SCD Demonstration teams.
+The School program included the workshops in all styles of Scottish Dancing: Scottish Country Dancing, Highland dancing, Ladie’s step and Cape Breton Dancing.
+The workshops were taught by the best teachers from the whole world.
+There were also Highland Dancing competitions (according to the SOBHD rules) and in the competition of the SCD Demonstration teams.

 Our dancers come from all parts of Russia.
 Most of them are young and energetic.
 They often haven't got financial opportunity to go to St Andrews school or international workshops, so for them our school is the only possibility to get aquainted with famous teachers and to maintain high RSCDS standards.
 This allows our participants from distant areas to learn from the best practices and inspires them for continuing study of Scottish dancing and spreading Scottish culture around.

-We would be glad to see experienced dancers as well as beginners from all around the world.
+We were glad to see experienced dancers as well as beginners from all around the world.
 This would allow our participants to become acquainted with different traditions and schools of Scottish dancing.